sigau/easy_irods_commands/README.md

 ```

 ### SEARCH_BY_META : SEARCH FOR IRODS OBJECTS (FOLDER/FILE) BASED ON THE METADATA
-If you have associated metadata to your object you can find them later by making query based on this metadata.
-The command *search_by_meta* take as argument an option that can be **[f]** for a irods file and **[C]** for an irods folder, and then ask you which attributes/values you want to query helped with the autocompletion.
+If you have associated metadata to your object, you can find them later by making query based on this metadata.
+The command *search_by_meta* take as argument an option that can be **[f]** for an irods file and **[C]** for an irods folder, and then ask you which attributes/values you want to query helped with the autocompletion.
-The script create a dictionary where the key are the attributes and the values are the values(metadata) associates with this attribute, so you can't ask for attributes that do not existe or values not associates with an attribute.
+The script create a dictionary where the key are the attributes and the values are the values(metadata) associates with this attribute, so you can't ask for attributes that do not exist or values not associates with an attribute.

 ```
 ###SEARCH ALL THE IRODS FOLDER THAT HAVE THE ATTRIBUTE "technology"